 Ours is a very young city bringing demands for children's wellbeing, young people's skills and employment, but also vibrancy and innovation.
 Just under half (45.6%) of the city's population are under 30.
-Any trust development will need to have regard for the demands of the city's children and young people.

 2.3 Analysis on Initial Assessment